I don’t go grocery shopping anymore…

 Amazon Subscribe and Save Offer

 Another perk- Amazon S&S does include a “Save” aspect.
 We score a 5% discount (not huge, but it’s something!) for any subscriptions with 1-4 items in a given month.
 5 or more items?
 Now you have 15% off!
 And Amazon S&S tends to be quite flexible.
-We are not committed to certain subscription lengths (we have tried items for 1 month and immediately cancelled) and we can skip items or whole months with a click of the mouse.
+We are not committed to certain subscription lengths (we have tried items for 1 month and immediately canceled) and we can skip items or whole months with a click of the mouse.

 Amazon Subscribe and Save Cost